 Hear the Maryland Crunch!

-As students begin returning to in-person learning, school meals will be more important than ever in ensuring that students have the nutrition they need to thrive while they work to make up for lost time in the classroom.
+As schools and communities continue to recover from the lingering social and economic impacts of the pandemic, school meals will be more important than ever in ensuring that students have the nutrition they need to learn and thrive.

-That’s why even though this year looks different, we will still be celebrating Hear the Maryland Crunch on Wednesday, March 10, 2021 at 9:15 a.m.!
+That’s why we will be celebrating Hear the Maryland Crunch on Wednesday, March 6, 2024.

-Held on a single day during National School Breakfast Week, Hear the Maryland Crunch is a virtual campaign that highlights the importance of the School Breakfast Program in ensuring that all children get a healthy start to their day.
-To do this, we encourage everyone across the state to join us in biting into an apple at the same time and sharing a photo of the “crunch” on social media using the hashtag #HearTheCrunch.
+Held on a single day during National School Breakfast Week, Hear the Maryland Crunch is a virtual social media campaign that highlights the importance of the School Breakfast Program in ensuring that all children get a healthy start to their day.

 How to Celebrate Hear the Maryland Crunch!

 Celebrating Hear the Maryland Crunch is simple!
-Just follow the steps below to join students, teachers, legislators, and community members in this state-wide synchronized apple crunch event:
+Just follow the steps below from anywhere in the state to join students, teachers, legislators, and community members in this state-wide synchronized apple crunch event:

 - Invite all our friends, classmates, teachers, elected officials, and colleagues to join you and post their own picture or video as well!

-Please be sure to check out our resources created to help you celebrate Hear the Crunch virtually this year.
-We have created several Zoom backgrounds, including interactive backgrounds with prompts and virtual apples to “crunch” into.
+Please be sure to check out our resources created to help you celebrate Hear the Crunch this year.
+If you are celebrating virtually, we have created several Zoom backgrounds, including interactive backgrounds with prompts and virtual apples to “crunch” into.

 Learn More About the Importance of School Breakfast!